Thomasvdam/lexicalCohesionAnalysis/README.md

 * Currently I strip all special characters from the tokens, which will be problematic with possessives and and/or constructions.
 * I filter out common words ('a', 'the', etc) at the end.
 I'll want to change this when I add distance tracking.
 * I have WordNet 3.0 working on my system.
-I feel that this tool can end up being really useful so I am going to dedicate some time to writing a wrapper for it in go.
+I feel that this tool can end up being really useful so I am going to dedicate some time to writing a 'wrapper' for it in go.
   * WordNet distinguishes between nouns, verbs, adjectives, and adverbs.
   * Within these categories it will distinguish between the different 'senses' a word can have.
   * Finally, with the above two pieces of information WN can produce all sorts of information such as a list of synonyms, derivates, etc.

+### WordNet

+* How to determine the word type of a word?
+* How to determine the correct sense of a word?
+  * Perhaps possible to see which sense has the highest degree of synonym overlap?
+This will probably take a lot of time, especially in larger texts...

+The wrapper is now somewhat functional in the sense that I now get the results in a remotely useful format.
+There are still some problems though, namely where names are concerned, but my hope is that this will not prove to be detrimental.
+The processing is horrific atm but I don't really see a better way unless there's a programmatic API for WordNet that I can use.